slackner/libtvg/README.md

 or from a MongoDB), manipulating graphs (additions, multiplications, eigenvector computations, ...), aggregating graphs over a specific time frame (summation or counting of nodes/edges, ...), computing topics (topic model by
-A. Spitz et al.), metrics to analyze time-varying graphs (stable nodes/edges, trend analysis, ...), and much more.
+A. Spitz et al. and extensions), metrics to analyze time-varying graphs (stable nodes/edges, trend analysis, ...), and much more.
 This repository also contains Python bindings (`pytvg`) to use the library directly from Python.

 ![Sample analysis](images/edge_importance.png "Sample analysis")